FXinnovation/fx-pipeline-jenkins/vars/terraform.md

 #### Notes

-* If you specifiy `plan`, the `directory` input will be ignored.
+* If you specify `plan`, the `directory` input will be ignored.
 Please take a look at terraform documentation for more information.

 ### Output
 This function returns a String that will be the output of the command.